Image: Shutterstock

 What Is The Best Age To Teach A Child To Swim?

 The right age to teach a child to swim is dependent on several factors such as the physical and mental development of the child, their emotional readiness, their exposure to water, and their comfort.
 The rate of development may differ from child to child.
-As per the American Academy of Paediatrics, you could introduce swimming lessons to children when they are as young as a year old (1).
+As per the American Academy of Paediatrics, you could introduce swimming lessons to children when they are as young as four years old (1).

-Pool Safety: AAP Guidelines
+Pool Safety: Expert Guidelines

 Most water-related deaths of children occur at swimming pools at home.
-To protect children from drowning in pools, the American Academy of Paediatrics has given some pool safety guidelines (1).
+To protect children from drowning in pools, follow these pool safety guidelines given by experts (1) (2) (3).

 - A child should never be left unsupervised near the pool or a spa.